DTZsuzsi/Talee/README.md

     jwtExpirationMs=86400000
     ```

-   Make sure that the credentials you provide are secure and appropriate for your environment.
+   Modifying the .env file is optional, but if you choose to do so, make sure that the credentials you provide are secure and appropriate for your environment.
    The jwtSecret should be at least 64 characters long and cannot use "-" or "_".
 Alternatively, you can also generate one online: https://jwtsecret.com/generate.